-Policy: All marketing materials unless noted below, are subject to a pre-approval by the CCO or Delegate.
+Policy: All marketing materials unless noted below, are subject to a post-use review by the CCO.
 All marketing materials are covered by this policy, including, but not limited to, any communication with Clients, prospective clients, consultants, news media, or any other persons who may provide information about the Advisor, its business, or Clients to anyone outside of the Advisor.